Vascular Plants of North Carolina

 AuthorBeadle

 DistributionVery poorly known, as this is a recent split as a full species.
-Weakley’s (2018) map shows it as “common” in the Piedmont but “rare” in the Mountains and Coastal Plain.
+Weakley’s (2024) map shows it as “common” in the Piedmont but “rare” in the Mountains and Coastal Plain.
 The SERNEC listing gives specimens for 10 counties, though it seems that only UNCC has gone through its collections of C. laevigata to determine which are C. smallii.
 The iNaturalist website shows a handful records for the state, all from the Piedmont.
-The range map (below) is quite incomplete at the present time.
+The range map (below) is quite incomplete at the present time, and certainly some to many specimens at herbaria of C. laevigata are really of this cryptic species/taxon.

 Weakley (2018) gives the range as “VA and KY south to GA and AL, mainly inland.”